-A Prayer for those who suffer from anxiety, Lutheran Service Book © 2006 Concordia Publishing House, St, Louis
+Prayers for deliverance from sin, Lutheran Service Book © 2006 Concordia Publishing House, St, Louis